dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_terragrunt: Enable this feature
+* USE_terragrunt: Enable this feature (it's recommended to use the FEATURES variable instead)
 * DEBUG_terragrunt: Debug this feature
 * Environment TERRAGRUNT_VERSION (required): Valid version of terragrunt to install